gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release includes an experimental opt-in for the [file-system watching](#file-watching) feature that significantly improves build times, particularly in incremental scenarios.
 This is the first in a series of major improvements in the area planned over the course of several upcoming releases.

 There are also several other improvements including a [better version ordering](#dependency-ordering), [new samples](#new-samples) and many [bug fixes](#fixed-issues).
+This release also contains an important [security fix](#security) for builds that sign artifacts.

 We would like to thank the following community contributors to this release of Gradle: